Does Cat Pee Have Ammonia: 9 Reasons Why Your Cat’s Urine Smells Bad and How to Deal With It

 9. Drinking Bad Liquids

-If your cat drinks from an unusual source (such as a garden), its urine could also smell like ammonia.
+If your cat drinks from an unusual source (such as a garden), its urine could smell like ammonia.
 Urine that smells strongly of ammonia might also be liver disease or poisoning symptoms.

 Tips for Removing Cat Urine Smell